WesleyTejeda/Template-Engine/README.md

 by ```Wesley Tejeda```<br>
 Repository Link: https://github.com/WesleyTejeda/Template-Engine
 ## Description
 This repository houses an app that can generate a html file to display the roles and information of a team based on user input.
+Be aware, user input will be tested for formatting inconsistencies.

 ## Installation
 Install using ```npm install```